Selivus07/AltManagerCmds/README.md

 - `/unswarm` - Stop swarming player

 ## 🔧 Troubleshooting
-- Ensure you're using a supported executor (SirHurt or Xeno)
+- Ensure you're using a supported executor (SirHurt, Wave, AWP.GG Xeno)
 - Verify that multi-injection is enabled in your executor
 - Check that all account names are spelled correctly in the configuration
 - Make sure all accounts are in the same Roblox game server
 - if theres bugs report them to punchingfella on discord please

 ## 📝 Credits
-Created by punchy39
+Created by selivus07 (hi_igman on roblox)
-ty thegirloofboi (discord raphfeinusgcowner) for helping with ideas and bug testing

 ## ⚖️ License
 This project is for educational purposes only.
 Use at your own risk.